lamnhatanh/toDoList/README.md

 This is a toDoList app using local storage for saving data.
-Hence, you can save a list of tasks on your web browser until you want to delete it.
+Hence, you can save a list of tasks on your web browser until you want to delete it by clicking on the checkbox.